tiannacta/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

       SyntaxError: Unexpected identifier

-In this case, "identifier" is another term for variable name, so the error message is saying that the variable name is not valid, or is "unexpected".
+In this case, "identifier" is another term for variable name, so the error message is saying that the variable name is not valid, or is "unexpected."

 JavaScript provides a broad set of rules for naming variables, but there is no reason to go beyond a few easy-to-remember guidelines: